rokkro/tmat/README.md

 6. Export to .csv spreadsheets. [x]
 7. Historical tweet gathering

+(8. Remember to put a relevant commit message for all updates lol)

 ## Notes:
   #### MongoDB
 1. Tweets are placed in MongoDB databases.
 These databases contain collections, and these collections contain documents.